Couleslaw/Project-L/docs/TechnicalDocs/core/index.md

 A `GameActionProcessor` needs to be created for every player.

 {% include note.html content="
- If an action processor should be universal (remember all player states), then it would need a way to identify the correct player from the given action.
+If an action processor would be universal (remember all player states), then it would need a way to identify the correct player from the given action.
 So either the action would need to contain the ID of the player, or the action processor would need to have a reference to some other object which could tell it who the current player is. <br/>Neither of these solutions are elegant in my opinion, so I chose to create a separate action processor for each player.
 "%}

-If a puzzle is completed by a `PlaceTetrominoAction`, the player needs to be rewarded.
+If a `PlaceTetrominoAction` completes a puzzle, the player needs to be rewarded.
 The `GameActionProcessor` will get a list of all possible rewards (usually only one) from the [RewardManager](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_RewardManager.htm), and the player will be prompted to choose one by calling the `Player.GetRewardAsync` method.
-Subsequently, a [FinishedPuzzleInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_TurnManager_FinishedPuzzleInfo.htm) object containing information about the possible rewards and the selected reward will be passed outside of the `GameActionProcessor` using the [TurnManager.Signaler](../../ProjectLCoreDocs/html/T_ProjectLCore_GameManagers_TurnManager_Signaler.htm) of this processor.
+Subsequently, a [FinishedPuzzleInfo](../../ProjectLCoreDocs/html/T_ProjectLCore_GamePieces_FinishedPuzzleInfo.htm) object containing information about the possible rewards and the selected reward will be added to the [FinishedPuzzlesQueue](../../ProjectLCoreDocs/html/P_ProjectLCore_GameActions_GameActionProcessor_FinishedPuzzlesQueue.htm).

+{% include note.html content="
-The `TurnManager` contains a queue of `FinishedPuzzleInfos` and the user can process them how he pleases or ignore them entirely.
-They aren't needed for the logic of the game but might be useful for logging or other similar purposes.
+The `GameActionProcessor.FinishedPuzzlesQueue` of a player contains information about puzzles the player finished.
+Users of the library can process them how they please or ignore them entirely.
+They aren't needed for the logic of the game but might be useful for debugging or other similar purposes.
+"%}

 ## Humans vs AI Players (solution)